Aquilegia coerulea: Aquilegia coerulea var. daileyae

 This disputed variety was described by the botanist Alice Eastwood in 1897.
 It is a variation where the petals lack spurs and both the petals and spurs are colored deep blue and commonly called spurless columbine, but is also sometimes called Dailey's columbine or star-flowered columbine.
+Most species of columbine occasionally produce these 'stellate' forms.
 The spurless columbine may be found in identical habitats to var. coerulea, but only in the state of Colorado.
 From the foothills to alpine areas forest openings.
 Part of the reason for its persistances is a lower level of the flowers being eaten by various herbivores such as deer, caterpillars, and aphids.

 Colorado resident Anna Dailey collected specimens of the spurless columbine near Evergreen, Colorado and sent them to Eastwood.
 A genetic mutation causes the petals to be replaced with a second set of sepals.
 The population continues to reproduce in and near the Reynolds Park open space in Jefferson County, Colorado.
 They are also found around Estes Park, Colorado near Rocky Mountain National Park.
 Though lacking parts to produce nectar the flowers are still pollinated by bumblebees, which collect pollen from the plants.
 When NatureServe evaluated it in 1991 as a variety they rated it as imperiled (T2).